kalleeskola/DelphiByteStreamReader/README.md

 Supports Delphi Simple types, ShortString and TDateTime.
 Data types Real48 and Extended are not implemented.
 **Note:** JS doesn't support as big 64-bit integers as Delphi.
 To read those big values, use readInt64Precise() or readUInt64Precise().
 Both methods return BigInt object.
-**Note:** When reading record you may need to read extra bytes because of field alignments.
-Use packed record to avoid this.
+**Note:** When reading a record you may need to read some extra bytes because of field alignments.
+Use packed records to avoid this.

 ## Usage: